pablo-abc/felte-docs/markdown/docs/en/latest/getting-started.md

 </form>
 ```

-In order for Felte to be aware of your inputs, make sure to assign a **name** to them.
+Felte does not export any components for `Form` of `Field` or anything like that, but you need to make felte aware of your inputs by assigning a **name** to them.

 Felte also offers valildation handling and error reporting but this is all you need for the most basic, validation-less form.